farcire/curby/refined-prd.md

 - **Acceptance Criteria:**
   - [ ] The system automatically polls the SFMTA data source on a regular schedule.

-**FR-009: Location & Radius Selector (MVP Use Cases)**
+**FR-009: Location & Dynamic Radius Selector (MVP Use Cases)**
-- **Description:** Supports two distinct modes of operation: automatic GPS-based discovery and manual location selection.
+- **Description:** Supports two distinct modes of operation with a dynamic map interface that responds to radius changes.
 - **Acceptance Criteria:**
-  - [ ] **Use Case 1 (GPS):** On app load, the map centers on the user's current location (if within MVP area) and defaults to a 3-block search radius.
+  - [ ] **Use Case 1 (GPS):** On app load, the map centers on the user's current location (if within MVP area) and defaults to a 2-block search radius.
   - [ ] **Use Case 2 (Manual):** Users can tap anywhere on the map or select an address to set a search center.
-  - [ ] Users can adjust the search radius between 1 and 8 blocks.
+  - [ ] Users can adjust the search radius between 1 and 8 blocks using a slider.
+  - [ ] **Dynamic Resizing:** As the radius slider moves, the map view automatically zooms/pans to fit the new radius.
-  - [ ] The map updates to show parking legality for all blockfaces within the current radius and duration settings.
+  - [ ] **Dynamic Data:** The parking eligibility data (blockfaces) automatically updates to reflect the new covered area.
+  - [ ] **Loading State:** The loading message must explicitly state "Decoding street regulations..." or similar, avoiding "finding parking spots" terminology.

 **FR-010: Progressive Web App (PWA) Capabilities**
 - **Description:** The application must be installable on mobile devices, work offline (loading cached app shell), and feel like a native application.